underscoreio/underscoreio/src/html/_events/2015-02-24-essential-scala-online.md

 ---
-layout: page
+layout: event
 title: Essential Scala
 type: course
+course: essential-scala
 location: Online
 date: 2015-02-24 12:00:00
 duration: 4 weeks
 cost: $749
-summary: Our studio style course for developers new to Scala.
+summary: Our studio-style online course for developers who are new to Scala.
 ---

 ### What

 Essential Scala is our introductory course on Scala.